-The website of a health care facility may be the first point of contact a patient has when an issue arises or information is required.
+A health care facility's website may be the first point of contact a patient has when an issue arises or information is required.
 Therefore, the websites of these facilities should provide relevant information in an easily accessible and flexible digital environment.
 This chart shows the percentage of health care facilities in the community that have a website.